Nascent state

 Francesco Alberoni holds that the experience of falling in love originates in an extreme depression.

-A nascent state (Statu Nascenti) is defined as a psychological process of destructuration-reorganization where the individual becomes capable of merging with other persons and creating a new collectivity with a very high degree of solidarity.
+A nascent state (Latin: statu nascenti) is a psychological process of destruction-reorganization where the individual becomes capable of merging with other persons and creating a new collectivity with a very high degree of solidarity.
 Philip Wexler summarises the nascent state sociologically as "the moment or rebirth that precedes historical collective, transformative actions".

 Concept

-This concept was first defined by Francesco Alberoni, a prominent Italian sociologist, journalist, and professor in Sociology, in his book Statu Nascenti.
+This concept was first defined by Francesco Alberoni, a prominent Italian sociologist, journalist, and professor in sociology, in his book Statu nascenti.
 It is one of the three social states Alberoni identified as traversed by collective movements.
 He explained that individuals who go through this condition experience a strange episode that causes them to have an alternative view of existence.
 Such anomaly is said to liberate an individual from prohibitions but is also temporary, existing in reaction to its reception by social institutions.
 This experience has also been referred to as "depressive overload" in Alberoni's Movement and Institution, and is attributed to the perception of too much contradictions.
 In the context of social analysis, Alberoni identified fetishism, addiction, and obsession, among other factors that inhibit the subjective realignments as prerequisites to a nascent state.

 It is said that individuals who go through the same experience or participated in the same nascent state share an understanding and makes them profoundly similar.
 This entails the restructuring of the fields of experiences to new ends so that participants share an affinity that also marks their distinction.
 Alberoni also posited that the individual who reached this state tends to seek others who share the same view, which launches the birth and growth of movements.
 According to Alberoni, "Up till now, sociologists, psychologists, and philosophers have displayed a sort of repugnance or embarrassment in admitting that there is something in common—or better, something identical—to be found both in great historical processes like Islam, the French Revolution, or the Russian Revolution and in such personal, banal phenomena as the experience of falling in love."